vele616/monorepo/packages/jobboard/website/content/jobs/backend-engineer-remote-eu-chartmogul-cmtde-gmbh-co-kg-lQObn.md

 ## Professionally

 *   Good knowledge of the fundamentals of software development – how to structure programs and decompose problems, when to apply patterns, and understand how and whento select the right paradigm for a task.
-*   You have experience with SQLand 2 (or more) programming languages.
+*   You have experience with SQL and 2 (or more) programming languages.
 *   Ability to work as a team member.
 *   Ability to work creatively and analytically in a problem-solving environment.
 *   Speaking English fluently.
 *   Nice to have:
     *   Experience with Ruby.
-    *   Experience withPostgreSQL.
+    *   Experience with PostgreSQL.
-    *   Experience withRust.
+    *   Experience with Rust.

 **Behaviourally**